-- You must be at least 13 years of age to borrow DVDs and Children’s Launchpads.
+- You must be at least 13 years of age to borrow DVDs, Children’s Launchpads, and musical instruments.
 We rely on parents or legal guardians to monitor the check-out and viewing of HCLS DVDs by minors (13-17 years of age).

 - When you borrow materials, we will give you a receipt that lists each title and its due date.
 Please use this receipt to remind yourself when the materials are due.

 - Using your library card number, you may also check your borrowing account by phone using TelAccount (410.313.7810) or through the online catalog.

 Materials are to be returned in the condition in which they were borrowed.
 The full replacement cost and a processing fee will be charged for each item lost, damaged, or stolen.

 We accept replacement copies of lost or damaged books that meet specific standards.
 Please consult a Customer Service Specialist before you obtain a replacement copy to ensure that it will comply with our standards.

 If materials are not returned or renewed by the due date, fines are charged for each day an item is late.

 While we make every effort to remove returned materials from your account within hours of receipt, during peak times, weekends, and after holidays it may take longer to clear items.
 We encourage customers to give items to staff at the Customer Service & Research Desk for immediate removal from their accounts.

 You may pay fines in person at any HCLS branch.
 Unpaid fines will be added to your account.